All Products

 headers[OSS_OBJECT_TAGGING] = tagging

-# When the object length is greater than or equal to the value of the multipart_threshold parameter, multipart upload is used.
-The multipart_threshold parameter is optional.
-The default value of multipart_threshold is 10 MB.
-If you do not specify a directory by using the store parameter, the .py-oss-upload directory is created in the HOME directory to store the checkpoint information.
+# Multipart upload is used when the file size is greater than or equal to the value of the optional multipart_threshold parameter.
+The default value is 10 MB.
+If you do not use the store parameter to specify a directory, a .py-oss-upload directory is created in the HOME directory to save checkpoint information.

-# Specify the headers when you call the resumable_upload operation so that the tags are added to the object that you want to upload.
+# Specify headers when you call the resumable_upload operation to add tags to the uploaded object.

 oss2.resumable_upload(bucket, object_name, local_file, headers=headers)